O2br/RIntegrationPack/scripts/README.md

 ## k-Nearest Neighbors
-k-Nearest Neighbors (kNN) is a simple classification technique that is unique in the sense that no model is explicitly trained.
-In the kNN process, two datasets are read in: the training dataset in which the dependent variable is already known, and the test dataset in which the dependent variable is unknown.
-Classifications for the test set are made by determining the k most similar records in the training dataset (known as neighbors) and returning the majority vote amongst those neighbors.
+A classification algorithm which assigns observations to a known classification group.
+Classifications for the test set are made by determining the k nearest observations in the training dataset, known as neighbors, and assigning the observation to a group based on the majority vote amongst those neighbors.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |